ReCore-sys/bottombot/README.md

 ## To Do
 ### Economy

- - Improve the stock market algorithm cos its shit
- - Add more stuff to buy
  - Optimize ranks command
  - Add shorting (Maybe)
  - Add command to show previous prices of stocks
  - Stock market influence
- - Ranks cap wallet size
  - Bet on coin flips
  - -weekly command.
 Like -daily but 5 times the outcome
 ### Cross server chat